turtl/www/views/docs/clients/extensions/index.md

 ## Architecture
-All browser extensions follow the same basic architecture: They have a main process that loads the extensions libraries and does basic setup, a background process that loads the [app](/docs/clients/app/index) and its data, and they are able to open tabs into a new instance of the app.
+All browser extensions follow the same basic architecture: They have a main process that loads the extensions libraries and does basic setup, a background process that loads the [core](/docs/clients/core/index) and its data, and they are able to open tabs into a new instance of the core.

 ### Syncing
-The extensions sync data between their background process and app tabs using the [local DB](/docs/clients/app/local_db), which allows sharing of all profile data without having to constantly manually sync changes via messaging.
+The extensions sync data between their background process and core tabs using the [local DB](/docs/clients/core/local_db), which allows sharing of all profile data without having to constantly manually sync changes via messaging.

 When an extension is loaded, the only piece that does remote syncing (ie, saving data to the API and syncing data from the API) is the background process.
-All app tabs are only permitted to sync locally.
+All core tabs are only permitted to sync locally.

-What this means is that if you add a note in an app tab, it will save to the local DB, but it's the background process of the extension that actually saves the new data to the API.
+What this means is that if you add a note in an core tab, it will save to the local DB, but it's the background process of the extension that actually saves the new data to the API.